 What to Expect

+Over the course of two integrative seminar classes (SOWK 781 and SOWK 782), students will benefit from 400 hours of mentorship by a MSW credentialed Field practicum instructor.
 During each semester of your foundation year, you will complete a 16-week field instruction course in conjunction with a semester-long field placement.
 The field internships start with an orientation session and then feature a weekly seminar for the first five weeks, which shifts to a biweekly format as you enter your placement site.
 From the fifth week until the course finishes, you will be in practicum a minimum of two full days per week.
 For the spring semester, you will also spend one full week at your field site in January and begin interning at your placement site in week one.

 * The required hours for Foundation year has been changed due to the pandemic; refer to the syllabi for updated information on the required hours.

+Over the course of two practicum courses (SOWK 783 and SOWK 784), students will benefit from 500 hours of mentorship by a MSW credentialed Field practicum instructor.
 During your advanced practice year, you will select practicums that align with your area of specialization.
 You can choose from practicums that develop competency in Health, Mental Health; Children, Youth and Families; and Community, Social and Economic Development (Fall: SOWK 783 and Spring: SOWK 784).

 * The required hours for Advance year has been changed due to the pandemic; refer to the syllabi for updated information on the required hours.

-Field education begins with foundation-level placements that offer exposure to generalist practice.
+Field Practicum Education begins with foundation-level placements that offer exposure to generalist practice.
 Placements become more focused and provide experience in a particular practice area.
 In most cases, a practicum requires students to be present a minimum of two full days per week at an organization to develop their professional social work skills.
 The College of Social Work delivers this pivotal component of social work education in partnership with more than 400 organizations in South Carolina, North Carolina, Georgia and internationally.
 Examples of field practicum placements include: